Ronald McDonald House Charities of the Ozarks, Inc. A Missouri Not-For-Profit Corporation

 President & CEO: Bonnie Keller

-Bonnie is a member and past president of the Rotary Club of Springfield Southeast and a member of the Association of Fundraising Professionals (AFP), the All-Star Smiles Sertoma Club, the Price Cutter Charity Championship Executive Board, the GO LEAD Advisory Board and The Health Commission’s Provider Services Advisory Board.
-She completed a three-year term on the Springfield Area Chamber of Commerce Board of Directors in 2010, serving as the Vice Chairman of Community Development & Special Events for two years.
+Bonnie is a member and past president of the Rotary Club of Springfield Southeast and a member of the Association of Fundraising Professionals (AFP), the All-Star Smiles Sertoma Club and the Price Cutter Charity Championship Executive Board.
+She previously served on the GO LEAD Advisory Board and The Health Commission’s Provider Services Advisory Board.
+Bonnie completed a three-year term on the Springfield Area Chamber of Commerce Board of Directors in 2010, serving as the Vice Chairman of Community Development & Special Events for two years.

-Bonnie was named an Honorary Member of the Greater Springfield Dental Society in 2011 and the 2010 Executive of the Year by the Hawthorn Chapter of IAAP.
-She received the 2008 “Making a Difference for Women” Award from Soroptimist International of Springfield, and in 2004 was named one of the Springfield Business Journal’s “20 Most Influential Women” and the All-Star Smiles Sertoma Club’s “Sertoman of the Year.
+Bonnie was named one of Ingram Magazine’s “50 Missourians You Should Know” in 2015, an Honorary Member of the Greater Springfield Dental Society in 2011 and the 2010 Executive of the Year by the Hawthorn Chapter of IAAP.
+She received the 2008 “Making a Difference for Women” Award from Soroptimist International of Springfield, and in 2004 was named one of the Springfield Business Journal’s “20 Most Influential Women” and the All-Star Smiles Sertoma Club’s “Sertoman of the Year.”
 She was honored as the Outstanding Fundraising Executive by the AFP Ozarks Region Chapter in 2002.

-Bonnie and her husband, Clayton, have three daughters that attend Ozark Schools.
+Bonnie and her husband, Clayton, have three daughters.

 Staci graduated from Drury University in 2005 with a Bachelors Degree in Biology.
 Her passion for helping families of ill children led her from a path in medicine to a career with RMHC.
 Staci is a member of Sunrise Rotary and Healthy Community Collaborative.
 She was a charter member of H.O.P.E Sertoma.
 Staci volunteers her time with Big Brothers Big Sisters and Zeta Tau Alpha Alumnae, serving as General Advisor for Eta Upsilon Chapter at Missouri Southern State University.
 She also served as the Vice President of the Springfield Alumnae chapter from 2007-2010.